RRMoelker/quote-engine/quote-ai-local/README.md

 # quote-ai-local

 Web service that transforms a given quote to a style from another author.
 The service packages requests and forwards them to a LM studio server (started independently) with a pre-downloaded LLM.

+# Design decisions

+* This only performs minor transformations before and after calling the LLM.
+* For this example there is no linting, testing, etc.

 # Install